How and where your eligible child gets care depends on:

-A child can only have one sponsor.
-When both of the divorced parents are service members, you must decide together which parent should be the sponsor of the child’s benefits.
-If an agreement can’t be reached, visit an ID card office for guidance on how to resolve the issue.
-The ID card office can also update your child(ren)’s record(s) to remove their benefits and entitlements under one of the applicable parents.
-Removing their benefits and entitlements will not remove them from the other parent’s DEERS record.
+Your child can only have one sponsor.
+When both parents are service members, you must decide together which will be the sponsor of your child’s benefits.
+If you can’t agree, visit an ID card office for help with how to decide.
+The ID card office can also update your child’s records.

 Shared Custody in Different TRICARE Regions

-If custody of your child is shared, and you and your former spouse live in different TRICARE regions, you should decide carefully which health plan your child(ren) will use.
+If you share custody of your child and your former spouse lives in a different TRICARE region, you should decide carefully which health plan your child will use.

-If custody is shared for more than 60 days at a time, TRICARE Standard and Extra may be the best option.
-Your child(ren) can visit from any TRICARE-authorized provider, network or non-network without a referral.
+If you share custody for more than 60 days at a time, TRICARE Standard and Extra may be the best option.
+Your child can visit any TRICARE-Authorized ProviderAn authorized provider is any individual, institution/organization, or supplier that is licensed by a state, accredited by national organization, or meets other standards of the medical community, and is certified to provide benefits under TRICARE.
+There are two types of TRICARE-authorized providers: Network and Non-Network., network or non-network, without a referral.